shimaore/ccnq3/doc/data-dictionary.md

 ### Inbound call routing (dst_endpoint) ###

-*   `dest_domain`     string  Override the destination domain with this value

-    Overrides user_srv and user_via

-    Probably obsolete, do not use.

 *   `dst_disabled`    boolean If true, calls towards this endpoint are blocked

 *   `strip_digit`     boolean If true, remove the first digit of the destination username